Revision

 1. The

-President shall designate the head of government who shall execute the laws of
+President shall designate the principal officer who shall execute the laws of

 the United States and appoint the other principal officers of the executive

-departments with the exception of the officer charged with the administration
+exception of the officers charged with the administration of justice.

 2. The